 * Fourth-quarter revenue rises 3 pct to $2.71 billion

-* Shares rise as much as 6 pct
+* Shares rise 7 pct in premarket trading

-"Aggressive self-help measures that have re-focused our efforts on key markets and lowered our costs are yielding benefits to the bottom line," Chief Executive Peter Huntsman said in a statement.
+"Aggressive self-help measures that have re-focused our efforts on key markets ... are yielding benefits to the bottom line," Chief Executive Peter Huntsman said in a statement.

-Net profit was $41 million, or 17 cents per share, in the quarter compared with a loss of $40 million, or 17 cents per share, a year earlier.
+Huntsman reported a profit of $41 million, or 17 cents per share, compared with a loss of $40 million, or 17 cents per share, a year earlier.

-Excluding one-time items, Huntsman earned 48 cents per share, above the analysts average estimate of 37 cents per share, according to Thomson Reuters I/B/E/S.
+Excluding one-time items, Huntsman earned 48 cents per share, above analysts' estimate of 37 cents per share, according to Thomson Reuters I/B/E/S.

-Huntsman's shares were up 3 percent at $22.75 in afternoon trading on the New York Stock Exchange.
+Huntsman's shares have risen about 17 percent in the past 12 months until Monday's close of $22.13 on the New York Stock Exchange.